Halloween H20: 20 Years Later: Box office

-Until the release of the 2018 film Halloween, Halloween H20 was the highest-grossing film in the Halloween franchise.
-It was released on August 5, 1998 in the US and later in many other countries.
-H20 cost $17 million to produce and returned $55,041,738 in domestic box office sales with an opening weekend of $16,187,724, and $24,753,129 since its Wednesday debut.
-The film also had an gross of €3,247,003 in Germany equivalent to $3,548,860.
+Until the release of Halloween in 2018, Halloween H20 was the highest-grossing film in the Halloween franchise.
+It made $16.2 million its opening weekend.
+With approximately 11,735,978 tickets sold during its initial theatrical run, it remains the third most-attended film in the franchise and sold more tickets than the previous three films combined.

+The film also had a gross of €3.2 million in Germany (equivalent to $3.5 million).
 Internationally it grossed $20 million for a worldwide total of $75 million.

 Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 52% based on 63 reviews, with an average rating of 5.6/10.
-The website's critical consensus reads: "Halloween: H20 is the best of the many sequels, yet still pales in comparison to the original Halloween."
-On Metacritic, the film has a weighted average score of 52 out of 100, based on 20 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 52 out of 100, based on 20 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times awarded the film two out of four stars, while Lawrence Van Gelder of The New York Times wrote that "the throwaway jokes are few and far between, and after a pre-title sequence reintroduces Michael and shows just how far up suspense and thrills can be ratcheted, Halloween H20 declines into the routine," adding: "Nobody is going to be surprised by who lives and who dies."
 Bob Graham of the San Francisco Chronicle praised the film's referentiality, as well as Curtis's performance, writing: "Slasher films often seem merely a joke, and with good reason, but in this case that's too bad.
 Curtis, with her plain, unglamorous appearance, rises to the occasion and delivers as compelling a performance as any this summer."
 Writing for the Austin Chronicle, Marc Savlov said of the film: "Miner strives to imbue the film with the requisite autumnal haze of the original but then gives up midway through and instead resorts to the standard stalk 'n' slash formulas.
 It's heartening to see a beloved character revived like this (at one point during the screening I attended, audience members actually stood up and cheered), but H20—for all its good, gory intentions—is barely a shadow of the original."

+Accolades

+At the 25th Saturn Awards, the movie received nominations for Best Horror Film and Best Actress (Jamie Lee Curtis).
+Curtis also won Fangoria Chainsaw Award for her portrayal of Laurie Strode.
+At the 1999 Blockbuster Entertainment Awards, Halloween H20 received four nominations in the acting categories: Favorite Actress — Horror (Curtis), Favorite Actor — Horror (Adam Arkin), Favorite Male Newcomer (Josh Hartnett), and Favorite Supporting Actor — Horror (LL Cool J).